calblueprint/immigration-justice-project/docs/dev/app/auth.md

 **Log In**

 `src/app/(auth)/login`
+- If the user is already logged in, this page will automatically redirect based on the auth and profile contexts.
-- After a successful login, the user is redirected as follows:
+- After a successful login, the user is redirected based on the profile context, as follows:
     - Incomplete onboarding -> onboarding
     - Complete onboarding -> listing page corresponding to the user's role